PaperTriangle/Sonic-3-AIR-Mods/README.md

 There is a compatibility with **LBZ Eggman Fleeing**, **Origins Parity Galore** and **Better Big Arm Fade**!
 You will need to load this mod over them.

+## Time Consistent Adventure
+This mod adjusts the palettes and some stage art for many zones to provide a more consistent passage of time with the Sonic & Tails and the Knuckles adventures.

+There are a few configurations options, however it is mostly intended that you would run this for all possible zones.

+**PLEASE NOTE:** This is intended to be played alongside a mod that restores the original zone order, and stops Knuckles from visiting FBZ.
+Probably will not work right with other palette mods or any mods that alter the FBZ, SOZ, HPZ or SSZ backgrounds / tiles.

 ## Paper's HUD Additions
-Adds a new Sonic CD inspiired life icon and a Transform button.
+Adds a new Sonic CD inspired life icon and a Transform button.
 Should work with regular and mobile views with compatibility with **Haru's Forever-esque HUD**, **Extra Sloy Mighty, Ray & Amy** and **Extra Slot 3D in 2D Shadow**.
 The transform button has compatibility with **Characters Go Super Then Hyper** and possibly **Super Post-Trade**.

 ## Gotta Go Fast!
 A mod that adds in a Fast Dash to Sonic and Knuckles, providing configurations to make the way the Fast Run works configurable and consistent.
 Can also override some ESU characters for consistency. *(Please note that I do not recall where the sprites came from and need to investigate / replace them.)*

 ## Flying Hold Frame Fix
 Makes the animation while holding on to tails less jumpy.
 Should be placed below other sprite mods.
 Should work with ESU if placed below it.

+## HCZ & ICZ Alternate Title Cards
+Simple mod to put a space in "HYDROCITY" and "ICECAP" title cards, making them "HYDRO CITY" and "ICE CAP", respectively.

+Requires Veenee's **Title Card Elements and Results Screen Sprites* mod to work.
+Also comes with a version in the style of Trimint123's **Zone Japanese Text** mod.